rdang4/nintendo-database/Methodology (SQL)/README.md

 ---
 ## Table Creation
 Now we can get started in the creation of each database!
 Since I am starting from scratch, I cannot begin answering each question until I am done entering all the game titles from the Metacritic website.
-This process can take a LONG time.
+The **```Nintendo.game```** table is what will take a majority of my time.

 ---